ayush9861/Assignment-3-Kubernetes/README.md

   hostPath:
     path: "/mnt/data"
    ```
-**Explination:-** Configuring Volume is a messy problem for computers and takle this issue Kubernetes use the API PersistentVolume.
+**Explaination:-** Configuring Volume is a messy problem for computers and takle this issue Kubernetes use the API PersistentVolume.
 Using PersistentVolume we can configure how the storgae is provided and how we are going to consume it.
 In specific PersistentVolume is a storage in the the cluster just like node in cluster resources.
 PV's have a life cycle independent from the pods.

 **mongo-pvc.yml**
 ```